 He went onto note that MS14-066 – already named Winshock in some quarters – would still require a user clicking on the link and using a device with administrator rights for an exploit to be effective, and suggested that MS14-065 is more pervasive as the Internet Explorer bug could be used to ‘actively infect a huge amount of the Windows estate’.

-Citing the fact that it affects all versions of IE going back to version 6.0, he said: “One problem with Microsoft’s binary is that files remain behind it even if you don’t use [the application]…and lock it from your machine.
+Citing the fact that it affects all versions of IE going back to version 6.0, he said: “One problem with Microsoft’s binary is that files remain behind it even if you don’t use …and lock it from your machine.
 The little seed is still there.”
 He added that hackers could remotely exploit the flaw by using a crafted instant messenger message promising Christmas pictures, for example, before delivering the payload.